-Personal attacks involve someone making of an abusive remark on, or relating to somebody’s person, instead of providing evidence when examining another person’s claims or comments.
-These types of attack can include comments that question a person’s intelligence, values, integrity, motivations, decisions, etc. At times, personal attacks can center on one’s sexuality, religion, or nationality.
+Personal attacks often involve someone making damaging remarks relating to somebody’s lifestyle or choices.
+These types of attack can include comments that question a person’s intelligence, values, integrity, motivations or decisions.
+Personal attacks can often but not always focus on a persons political opinion, sexuality, religion, or nationality.
 These types of attacks may include:

 In August 2016, worldwide music icon, Justin Bieber, felt forced to close his personal Instagram account by his own fans (often dubbed “Beliebers”).
 After Bieber posted photos of himself and a suspected new girlfriend, his fan base quickly reacted with negative comments and the snake emoji, accusing Bieber of cheating.
 Bieber’s last Instagram post was captioned: “I’m gonna make my Instagram private if you guys don’t stop the hate this is getting out of hand, if you guys are really fans you wouldn’t be so mean to people I like.”
 Some of the comment exchanges became heated and escalated to involve his ex-girlfriend, Selena Gomez.